PhoenixTales/phoenix-docs/mechanics/attributes.md

 > -> can not cast spells anymore; has to take drugs
 > The better the Will the less Madness increase per spell

-In the same context there is the following mentioning (in the `pChanges.txt` of v0.56c):
+There is also the following mentioning (in the `pChanges.txt` of v0.56c):

 ```
 Phoenix V.077